School's-out nutrition tips

 by Jeni Tackett, Registered Dietitian, Trinity Medical Center

 Summer break presents some new challenges for healthy eating.
-Summer means more time to play outside but can also result in bad eating habits for children.
+Summer means more time to play outside but can also result in bad eating habits cheap viagra with fast delivery for children.
 The rate of childhood obesity is increasing and children can gain weight quickly over summer break.
 Set your family up for healthy eating all summer long.

 Here are 5 tips for healthy eating this summer:

 - Do not fall prey to convenience foods.
 If you have kids at home in the summer while you’re working, it may be tempting to buy poptarts, lunchables, and other easy-to-grab foods.
 Resist the urge!
 Buy high fiber cereals that kids like (my children love Cheerios and Wheaties).
 Cut watermelon into cubes and keep at the front of the refrigerator (what kid doesn’t love watermelon?)

 - Avoid the concession stand trap.
 You may find yourself at the ball fields or swimming pool a lot this summer.
 Plan ahead so that you don’t eat concession stand food all day.
 Bring a small cooler with sandwiches, fruits, and veggies.
 Give your kids a set amount of money to use at the concession stand.
 Then the child has to budget his or her money and limit the unhealthy snacks for the day.

 - Push water.
 It’s easy to grab pop when you’re out and about in the summer.
 Instead, talk to your children about the importance of drinking water instead of soda pop.
 Having pop occasionally as a treat is ok, but the extra calories from pop are affecting the health of all Americans.